cairis-platform/cairis/tasks.md

 ![fig:TraceabilityEditor]({{ site.baseurl }}/assets/TraceabilityEditor.png "Traceability Editor")

 Tasks can be manually traced to certain artifacts via the Tasks dialog.
 A task may contribute to an asset or a vulnerability, or be supported by requirement.
 To add a traceability link, right click on the task name, and select Supported By or Contributes to.
-This opens the Traceability Editor (figure [fig:TraceabilityEditor]).
+This opens the Traceability Editor.
 From this editor, select the object on the right hand side of the editor to trace to and click the Add button to add this link.

 Manual traceability links can be removed by selecting the View/Traceability menu option, to open the Traceability Relations dialog.
 In this dialog box, manual traceability relations be removed from specific environments.